lzhou03/To-Do-List-Bot/README.md

 ### List (date)

-td! list (date) will list all items on your to-do list, along with their ids. optionally, you can specify a particular date.
+td! list (date) will list all items on your to-do list for that date, along with their ids.
+If no date is specified, the list for your last-added date will be outputted.

 ### Potential Future Features